What Test Coverage Does And What Is For?

 Their initial target goal of 30% coverage along the Test Coverage process being further refined and enhanced to 50% coverage with the end goal of 80% coverage to basically help cover the majority of mobile phone users even those mostly senior citizens still using legacy phones and outdated and no-longer update-able obsolete dinosaurs like iPhone 4S’s and Samsung Galaxy Minis.

 In the metro tunnels of London’s famed Tube, you can see a sign on each platform warning commuters to “Mind the Gap” between their feet on the edge of the platform and the opening doors of the metro car.

-Mind the Gap could be the perfect slogan for those looking to implement a Test Coverage Matrix or for those who want to strengthen their already in development Test Coverage strategies.
+Mind the Gap could be the perfect slogan for those looking to implement a Test Coverage Matrix.

-Strategy is all about thinking about what you haven’t thought of yet.
-Here in Test Coverage it’s all about testing everything you never bothered to test before.
+A strategy is all about thinking about what you haven’t thought of yet.
+Here in Test Coverage, it’s all about testing everything you never bothered to test before.
 Anticipate that you already know that you may have a few unknown factors already lurking in your codes that could turn out to be huge performance disasters down the road.

 Know that they probably do exist, anticipate for them, and having solid coverage just increases your chances of hunting them down.